Start a Chapter of Coding&&Community

 A final note on instructors: your club doesn't have to made up entirely of people who teach.
 In our chapters, plenty of members spend their time building the website, writing new curricula, and organizing events.
 Forcing everyone in the club to teach in addition to all that behind-the-scenes work may discourage people who don't have a lot of time to dedicate to volunteering.
 But, at the same time, teaching is an easy way to rapidly build membership.

 Alright, your class is set up, you have instructors trained and ready to go, now comes the biggest question of all, what are you going to teach?
 When you're just starting out, it will help you immensely to pick an introductory-level subject like Python, HTML, or Scratch.
-Yes, we know your research using keras is very cool.
+Yes, we know your research using Keras is very cool.
 Yes, AWS is a good resume-builder.
-But to a kid who is just learning how to program (or just learning how use a computer!), starting off with something too complex may discourage them from pursuing computer science because they think it's too hard for them.
+But to a kid who is just learning how to program (or just learning how use a computer), starting off with something too complex may discourage them from pursuing computer science because they think it's too hard for them.
 Put your pet projects aside and start from the basics.
 Even the little things, like closing parentheses, using a terminal, and navigating directories may be a big challenge.

 Your first class should be as simple as possible for the students to follow.
 To that end, you should omit things like package installation, IDE setup, and command-line operations as much as possible.
 All of that should either be set up beforehand, or even better, avoided entirely by using an online programming environment like repl.it.
 You should expect this first class to go slowly.
 When we do a semester-long Python class, we are usually happy to get as far as loops.
 The goal isn't breadth, but understanding.
-Almost all programmers learn on their own; the function of your class isn't to produce a FAANG-level programmer, but to get them excited enough about the material that they will pursue similar educational opportunities in the future.
+Almost all programmers learn on their own; the function of your class isn't to produce a FAANG-level programmer, but to get them excited enough about the material to pursue similar educational opportunities in the future.

 Growing Your Chapter